 In football, there is a common theory that your average punter would rather bet in the hope of goals than the fear of them, so over 2.5 goals is more popular than under and backing both teams to score (BTTS) is more popular than betting against it.
-Due to this (and related factors), 0-0 is almost always the most profitable result for a bookie.
+Due to this (and related factors), 0-0 is almost always the preferred result for a bookie.

 In a similar way, human nature often means that people betting on football tend to prefer backing a side to win rather than opting to sit on the fence and predict a draw.
 In general, far more money is wagered on one of the two teams to get the victory than is placed on the game ending in a draw.
-This tends to mean that the draw is a very profitable result for the bookies.
+This tends to mean that the draw is a very good result for the bookies.

 So, the Draw Is a Good Bet?

-It might seem that if the bookies tend to profit from a draw, punters should back it but this is not necessarily the case.
+It might seem that if the bookies tend to do better from a draw, punters should back it but this is not necessarily the case.
 Many factors affect the odds but one of the more predictable ones is that the prices tend to be most competitive on the markets and bets that attract the most money.
 It stands to reason that the bookmakers will compete with rival betting sites in the most lucrative areas of betting.

 In general, favourites in all sports and all markets attract the most money for fairly obvious reasons, chiefly that they are the selection most likely to win.
 Betting sites want to get the biggest piece of this market as possible and so, especially if they think the favourite has a decent chance of losing, they tend to more generous with their odds.